Expectations of Membership

 1. Aims of the Centre

-1.1 The Astbury Centre for Structural Molecular Biology, hereinafter referred to as "The Centre" or "ACSMB", will promote interdisciplinary research of the highest standard on the structure and function of biological molecules, biomolecular assemblies and complexes using physico-chemical, molecular biological and computational approaches.
+1.1 The Astbury Centre for Structural Molecular Biology, hereinafter referred to as "The Centre" or "ACSMB", will promote world-class interdisciplinary research to understand macromolecular behaviour in health and disease.

-1.2 The Centre will exist to encourage collaborative research work in structural biology, helping to provide the necessary infrastructure, equipment and environment, and maximising external research income from government funding agencies, charities and industry.
+1.2 The Centre will exist to encourage collaborative research work in structural molecular biology, including physical, chemical, biological and computational approaches, and to provide the necessary infrastructure, equipment and environment to maximise external research income from government funding agencies, charities and industry.

-1.3 The Centre will act to promote knowledge and training in this area of science, through participation in the undergraduate, postgraduate and research scientist training activities of the Faculties involved.
+1.3 The Centre will act to promote knowledge and training in this area of science, through participation of its members in undergraduate programmes of the relevant Faculties, and leadership in the provision of high level training to postgraduate and research scientists in areas of its expertise.

 1.4 ACSMB will seek to establish links with other faculties, institutions, research centres and individuals with the aim of promoting multidisciplinary research and collaborative activity.

 2. Membership of the Centre

 2.1 Membership of the Centre shall be open to: (a) any research active member of the academic and related staff of the University with an ongoing research interest in structural molecular biology, and (b) other individuals, institutions or organisations at the invitation of the Executive Committee.

 2.2 The Executive Committee of the Centre will consider and, as appropriate, approve applications or nominations for membership of the Centre in accordance with 2.1 above.